-Many editorial jobs — especially at magazines and newspapers — call for applicants to take edit tests or editorial tests.
+If you are considering becoming a writer, it is important to keep in mind that many editorial jobs—especially at magazines and newspapers—call for applicants to take edit tests or editorial tests.
 Edit tests are usually take-home exams that employers give to applicants after an in-person or phone interview.
-How applicants perform on those edit tests often determine whether they land the job.
+How applicants perform on those edit tests often determines whether they land the job.

 Edit tests are predominantly writing tests, with a twist.
-Although every edit test is different, tailored to the publication it's from, the tests are designed to see how applicants write, rework other peoples’ copy and, finally, generate fresh ideas.
+Although every edit test is different, tailored to the publication it is from, the tests are designed to see how applicants write, rework other peoples’ copy, and, finally, generate fresh ideas.
 Most edit tests will ask you to edit a story that’s already written and to submit sample story ideas for the magazine.

 How to Pass an Edit Test